zonika/intro-to-json-and-ajax.js-web-0715-public/README.md

 This object that you see on the page linked above is a JSON object.
 The property `tracks` points to an array of popular songs.
 The first item in this array is the most streamed song on Spotify today.

-## AJAX with Spotify's Chart API
+## Introduction to AJAX

-Our challenge is to load this JSON in JavaScript (with jQuery's help), use jQuery's `ajax()` function (docs [here](http://api.jquery.com/jquery.ajax/)).

 [AJAX](http://stackoverflow.com/a/1510156/2890716) stands for Asynchronous Javascript And Xml.
 In a nutshell, it allows your browser to send and fetch information to and from APIs without a page refesh.
 Pretty much, AJAX makes it possible to update parts of a web page, without reloading the whole page.

 How awesome is this?
 The awesomest!
 AJAX rules because page refeshes take a long time and users these days are impatient.
 Who wants to wait while a page loads, just to click a button that will load another page?!?
 Not me.

+## AJAX with Spotify Chart's API

+For this section, we'll eventually work up to adding the most streamed song on Spotify today to the bottom of this webpage.
+To do this, we'll break up the work we need to do into these __ sections:

+* Making an AJAX Call
+*

+#### Making an AJAX Call

+We're trying to load the JSON (located [here](http://charts.spotify.com/api/tracks/most_streamed/us/daily/latest)) that Spotify provides.
+To do this, we'll use jQuery's `ajax()` function (docs [here](http://api.jquery.com/jquery.ajax/)).

-Okay, back to coding. jQuery's `ajax()` function accepts an object literal.
+This function accepts an object literal.
 This object is where you can specify the url, what kind of request you're making (post/get/patch/etc.), and what kind of datatype you want.
 While we do want JSON, we're going to specify JSONP.
 Don't worry too much about this for now, but if you insist on worrying about it, read [this](http://json-jsonp-tutorial.craic.com/index.html).

 Okay, so this is what we have so far: